bitwarden/contributing-docs/docs/architecture/sdk/data-models.md

 # Data Models

 The SDK is expected to be used in a variety of projects, and to that end it defines a stable public interface.
-Care must be taken to avoid exposing the inner workings on the SDK including it's data model.
+Care must be taken to avoid exposing the inner workings on the SDK including its data model.

 ## Public interface